Here are some tidbits of trivia you might not have known about the Witchaven games.

 Witchaven II was Capstone Software's last finished game.
-Their next games, Fate and Corridor 8, were not completed before the company went bankrupt.
+Their next game was to be a sequel to Corridor 7, but was not completed before their parent company went bankrupt.

 Brass and black keys are common in the official maps.
 Glass keys are rare.
-Ivory keys are very rare, appearing only a few times in Witchaven and not at all in Witchaven II.
-No official map in either game includes all four keys.
+Ivory keys are very rare, appearing only a few times in Witchaven and once in Witchaven II.
+Level 15 of Witchaven II is the only official map that has all four keys.

 The Wyrm Works connection

 If you look in the credits screens for Witchaven, you will notice a credit for "Story & Original Maps: Mike Pitts".
 Mike Pitts created several tabletop RPG supplements under the name Wyrm Works, the fourth of which was titled, you guessed it: Witchaven.
 First released in 1992 and reprinted in 1994, Wyrm Works' Witchaven is a set of 20 maps for tabletop RPGs such as D&D. The set is described as being set near a volcano and containing witches, lava pools, conjuration rooms, etc.